Cayce2514/compliance-management/doc/setup.md

         #gem 'autotest'
       end
     end

+To get up and running quickly and not have to worry about dependencies that you don't need to deal with for a development instance, I recommend that you make a couple of changes.

+First, edit Gemfile to comment out heroku, staging and production:

+    vi Gemfile

+Comment out:
+#  group :heroku do
+#    gem "pg"
+#  end
+#
+#  group :staging do
+#    gem "mysql2"
+#  end
+#
+#  group :production do
+#    gem "mysql2"
+#  end

+While you're still in the Gemfile, update the version of the prawn gem to resolve an issue between the current version of prawn and the version of Ruby this is using:

+    # set prawn to require 1.3 version
+    gem 'prawn', '~> 1.3.0' # PDF generation

 And install the gems required for GRC using the command below.
 (The `--path=.bundle` is optional, but causes bundler to install gems into the `.bundle` local directory.)